dreamportdev/Osdev-Notes/08_Loading_Elf/03_Loading_And_Running.md

 - Create a new address space for the program to live in.
 This usually involves creating a new VMM instance, but the specifics will vary depending on your design.
 Don't forget to keep the kernel mappings in the higher half!
 - Copy the loadable program headers into this new address space.
 Take care when writing this code, as the program headers may not be page-aligned.
 Don't forget to zero the extra bytes between `memsz` and `filesz`.
 - Once loaded, set the appropriate permission on the memory each program header lives in: the write, execute (or no-execute) and user flags.
-- Now we'll need to create a thread to act as the main thread for this program, set the thread's entry function to the `e_entry` field in the ELF header.
+- Now we'll need to create a new thread to act as the main thread for this program, and set it's entry point to the `e_entry` field in the ELF header.
 This field is the start function of the program.
 You'll also need to create a stack in the memory space of this program for the thread to use, if this wasnt already done as part of your thread creation.

 If you've done all of this then the program is ready to run!
 You should be able to emqueue the main thread in your scheduler and let it run.